jasonmar08/uCutz_Front_End/README.md

 ## Description

-An app that aims to provide the most efficient way to schedule your next fresh haircut.
-You can easily browse for barbershops or mobile barbers near you.
-Sort by ratings and reviews to find the best barbers to get you looking fresh and ready to face the world!
+uCutz provides a more efficient way to schedule your next haircut.
+You can easily browse for barbershops or mobile barbers, sort by reviews, and read about customers' experiences to find the best barber near you.
+If you are a barber or barbershop, you can create an account to manage appointments and optimize your business.
+Our priority is helping barbers run their business more effectively while also allowing customers to seamlessly schedule their next haircut and feel ready to face the world looking fresh!

 ---